vyca2017/content/content/tutorials/clients/relay-vs-apollo/relay-vs-apollo.md

 > This article assumes some familiarity with basic GraphQL concepts such as queries, mutations or fragments.
 If you're just getting started with GraphQL, you can read up on these concepts in the [GraphQL docs](http://graphql.org/).
 Also, if you're keen in learning about Relay and Apollo in more detail, you can visit [Learn Relay](www.learnrelay.org) and [Learn Apollo](www.learnapollo.com) for comprehensive tutorials.

+Share learning from usage of these technologies for the last year...

+Info: Perspective from React developer

+**With this article we want **

 ## Why using a GraphQL client?